dhirajmahato/Machine_Learning_Module/README.md

 A **paramter** is something that is estimated from the training data and change (learnt) while training a model.
 They can be weights, coefficients, support vectors etc.

-**Maximumm Liklihood Estimation (MLE)** is a method that determines values of the parameters of a model such that they maximise the likelihood of observed data given a probability distribution.

 Other techniques
 1. Ensemble Learning Algorithms: Bagging, Boosting, stacking
 2. Deep Learning Algorithms: CNN, RNN